jordannadroj/jordannadroj/README.md

 <h1 align="center">Hi, I'm Jordan Siemens</h1>
-<h3 align="center">I'm a Fullstack web developer based in Berlin.
+<h3 align="center">I'm a Fullstack developer based in Berlin.
 I am from Canada and have a diverse professional and educational background in the arts, business and most recently web development.</h3>

 :man_student:	 I'm a recent graduate from [Le Wagon's](https://www.lewagon.com/) fullstack web development bootcamp